fossasia/eventyay-tickets/doc/developer/plugins/recording.rst

 A Recording Provider is a way to provide iframes of videos that will be displayed on the public talk pages of a talk.

-In this document, we will walk throug the creation of a plugin for a new recording provider step by step.
+In this document, we will walk through the creation of a plugin for a new recording provider step by step.
 If you'd like to look at a completed working recording provider, take a look at our `plugin for media.ccc.de
 <https://github.com/pretalx/pretalx-media-ccc-de>`_.